Facebook ads not working? A must know rule!

 Your bid must be low

 Try to increase the daily budget, your bid strategy!
 Increase them all.
-Sometimes, your ads don’t reach your audience because your competitor is using a similar audience.
+Sometimes, your ads don’t reach your audience because your competitor is using a similar audience for their social media marketing.
 And they’re bidding higher than you!
 Don’t let that happen, don’t be shy to increase your budget a little more.
 And then watch the magic.

 Spammy content